 Importance of Planning

-The importance of the planning function should have be clear to you.
+Planning is the most important function of an organization.
+The importance of the planning function should be clear to you to be an effective manager.
 We can outline the importance of planning function as follows:

 Provides Direction: Planning provides a clear sense of direction to the activities of the organization and to the job behavior of managers and others.
 It strengthens their confidence in understanding where the organization is heading and what for, how best to make the organization move along the chosen path, and when should they take what measures to achieve the goals of the organization.